Ruthless Red Bull Dump Lawson For Tsunoda Ahead Of Japanese Grand Prix - UrduPoint

 Tsunoda has shown pace on both race weekends of the season.

-He was 12th in Australia and only finished out of the points on Sunday at Shanghai because of RB's flawed two-stop pit strategy.
+He was 12th in the season opener at Melbourne and only finished out of the points on Sunday at Shanghai because of RB's flawed two-stop pit strategy.

-Tsunoda made his Formula 1 debut with AlphaTauri in 2021, becoming the first Japanese driver on the grid since Kamui Kobayashi in 2014.

 Recent Stories